xiaolei-lab/rMVP/README.md

 ## Kinship
 If you have Kinship matrix data that represents the relationship among individuals

-**fileKin**, the name of Kinship matrix data, the dimension of Kinship matrix is n * n (n is sample size), no taxa names included
+**fileKin**, name of Kinship matrix data, the dimension is n * n (n is sample size), no taxa names included
-**type.kin**, the type of data in Kinship matrix file, "char", "integer", or "double"
+**type.kin**, type of data in Kinship matrix file, "char", "integer", or "double" and "double" is default
-**sep.kin**, seperator of Kinship matrix data file
+**sep.kin**, seperator of Kinship file

 > `mvp.kin.txt`